-What is the Connection between Celiac Disease and Sjögren’s Syndrome?
+What is the Connection between Celiac Disease and Sjögren’s?

-- Both celiac disease and Sjögren’s syndrome have an autoimmune background
+- Both celiac disease and Sjögren’s are autoimmune diseases

-- Celiac disease has many symptoms in common with Sjögren’s syndrome, such as painful joints and indigestion, which may make diagnosis difficult
+- Celiac disease has many symptoms in common with Sjögren’s, such as painful joints and indigestion, which may make diagnosis difficult

-- Both celiac disease and Sjögren’s syndrome are associated with an increased risk of lymphoma
+- Both celiac disease and Sjögren’s are associated with an increased risk of lymphoma

 Where Can I Learn More?

-Do you or a family member suffer from Sjögren’s syndrome?
+Do you or a family member suffer from Sjögren’s?
 You may have celiac disease.
 Find out now.
 Take our Celiac Disease Symptoms Checklist.